suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 1. identify major themes, questions, issues, and hypotheses in SLA;
 2. summarize, synthesize, and evaluate reports of SLA research;
 3. replicate an existing study in SLA and report on the project's findings; and
-4. improve and refine their scholarly writing and presentation skills.
+4. improve and refine your scholarly writing and presentation skills.

 &nbsp;